 Resources

-Single-nucleus and spatial transcriptomics atlases from our published studies, freely available to the research community.
-Each atlas is fully interactive — explore cell types, gene expression, and molecular signatures directly in your browser.
+Interactive atlases and data explorers from our studies, freely available to the research community.
+Browse single-cell and spatial transcriptomics, proteomics, and meta-science datasets — explore cell types, gene and protein expression, and molecular signatures directly in your browser.

 This atlas maps the single-nucleus and spatial transcriptomic landscape of the mouse brain during the repair phase of ischemic stroke.
 Explore cell-type compositions, gene expression shifts, and molecular signatures across the post-stroke timeline.